Scott Cowen

-Scott S. Cowen (born 27 July 1946) is the President Emeritus and Distinguished University Chair of Tulane University in New Orleans, Louisiana, where he was also Seymour S. Goodman Memorial Professor in the A.B.
+Scott S. Cowen (born 27 July 1946) is president emeritus of Tulane University in New Orleans, Louisiana, where he was also Seymour S. Goodman Memorial Professor in the A.B.
 Freeman School of Business and professor of economics in Tulane's School of Liberal Arts.
-He most recently served as the Interim President of Case Western Reserve University in Cleveland, Ohio from 2020-2021.
+He was interim president of Case Western Reserve University in Cleveland, Ohio from 2020 to 2021, and currently serves as Distinguished Presidential Visiting Professor of Leadership and Management at CWRU.
 He has written more than a hundred peer-reviewed journal articles and five books.
 His most recent book, Winnebagos on Wednesdays: How Visionary Leadership Can Transform Higher Education, was published by Princeton University Press in 2018.
-Cowen is the eponym of Tulane's Cowen Institute for Public Education Initiatives.
-Cowen served as Tulane’s 14th president from July 1998 through June 2014.
+Cowen is the eponym of Tulane's Cowen Institute and chairs its board of advisors.
+Cowen served as Tulane's 14th president from July 1998 through June 2014.

 Background

 Son of Helen Cowen and Stanley Cowen, Scott Cowen finished his secondary education at Metuchen High School, New Jersey.
 Upon graduation in 1964 he was cited as "the student who had done the most" for Metuchen High.
 In 2016 Cowen was inducted into the inaugural Metuchen High School Hall of Fame.

 Cowen was recruited by Lou Holtz to play football for the University of Connecticut, where later-legendary Holtz was briefly serving as an assistant coach.
-After receiving his bachelor of science degree from UConn in 1968, Cowen entered the United States Army Infantry Officer Candidate School and served for three years as an infantry officer.
+After receiving his Bachelor of Science degree from UConn in 1968, Cowen entered the United States Army Infantry Officer Candidate School and served for three years as an infantry officer.
 He was assigned to the Army Security Agency where he spent a tour of duty in the Middle East.
 On discharge he enrolled in George Washington University, where he received his master of business administration (MBA) in finance and doctor of business administration (DBA) in finance and management.
 After a brief stint as an instructor at Bucknell University, he began a 23-year career starting as an assistant professor and finished as dean and Albert J. Weatherhead Professor of Management in the Weatherhead School of Management at Case Western Reserve University.

-Cowen chaired the Posse Foundation’s New Orleans Advisory Board and is a current or former director of several public and private companies including, most recently, American Greetings, Barnes & Noble, Parkwood Corporation, Forest City Realty Trust, and Newell Brands.
-He has served on a number of nonprofit boards including Case Western Reserve University, the University of Connecticut, the New Orleans Museum of Art, and the Weatherhead, Mandel, and Marcus Foundations, respectively, Cowen also serves as an overseer of TIAA-CREF, trustee emeritus of the University of Notre Dame, and a senior advisor to the Boston Consulting Group.
+Cowen chaired the Posse Foundation’s New Orleans Advisory Board and is a former director of several public and private companies including, most recently, American Greetings, Barnes & Noble, Forest City Realty Trust, and Newell Brands.
+He is the current board chairman of Parkwood Corporation, a senior advisor to the Boston Consulting Group, and serves on a number of nonprofit boards, including Case Western Reserve University, the Mt.
+Sinai Health Foundation, the Weatherhead Foundation, and the Mandel Foundation.
+Cowen also served as an overseer of TIAA-CREF, a member of the Knight Commission on Intercollegiate Athletics, and is a trustee emeritus of the University of Notre Dame.
 He is a former president of the Association to Advance Collegiate Schools of Business (AACSB) and former chair of the Association of American Universities.
-He currently is a member of the Knight Commission on Intercollegiate Athletics.